confluentmedical/nitinol-design-concepts/README.md

 This project includes tutorials and examples related to design and simulation of superelastic nitinol components.
 This content is provided by [Confluent Medical Technologies](http://confluentmedical.com) as a resource for our customers, industry and community.
 If you want to know more about the background, or how you can contribute, read [about this project](about.md).

 The material here includes a deeper dive into topics covered in our Nitinol University courses, as well as research supporting scientific presentations and publications.
 The [Design Tutorial](#design-tutorial) series provides an introduction to design and simulation of a nitinol component, following methods that are commonly applied in the medical device industry.
-The [SMST-2017](#smst-2017) series ventures into more advanced topics related to volumetric and probabilistic methods for assessing fatigue durability, first presented in April 2017 at the [SMST](http://www.asminternational.org/web/smst2017) conference.
+The [SMST-17 Volumetric Methods](#smst-17-volumetric-methods) series ventures into more advanced topics related to volumetric and probabilistic methods for assessing fatigue durability, first presented in May 2017 at the [SMST](http://www.asminternational.org/web/smst2017) conference.

 ## Design Tutorial